yacy/yacy_search_server/README.md

 - Clone https://github.com/yacy/yacy_search_server.git using build-in Eclipse features (File -> Import -> Git)
 - or Download source form this side (download button "Code" -> download as Zip -> and unpack)
 - Import a Gradle project (File -> Import -> Gradle -> Existing Gradle Project).
-- in the tab "Gradle Tasks" are tasks available to use build the project (e.g. build -> build  or apprication -> run)
+- in the tab "Gradle Tasks" are tasks available to use build the project (e.g. build -> build  or application -> run)

 To start developing YaCy in Netbeans:

 - clone https://github.com/yacy/yacy_search_server.git (Team → Git → Clone)
-    - if you checked "scan for project" you'll be ask to open the project
+    - if you checked "scan for project" you'll be asked to open the project
 - Open the project (File → Open Project)
 - you may directly use all the Netbeans build feature.